Jewish leaders try to arrest Jesus

 This is the day that priests performed a water ritual.
 They drew water from the Pool of Siloam.
 Then they carried it around the altar seven times.
 This may have been a perfect opportunity for Jesus to teach the people about living water.

 Living water referred to flowing water such as the water in a stream or an underground lake that feeds wells and springs.
 It was not water from a stagnant source such as a pond.

 Jesus had brothers?
-“The brothers of Jesus told him, ‘You should leave here and head down to Judea so your followers there can see the kind of things you’re doing’” (7:3).
+“The brothers of Jesus told him, ‘You should leave here and head down to Judea so your followers there can see the kinds of things you’re doing’” (John 7:3).
 Many Roman Catholics—the largest denominational block of Christians—say Mary remained a virgin throughout her life.
-Does this along with the names of Jesus’ brothers in Mark 6:3, mean the Catholic church got it wrong?
+Does this, along with the names of Jesus’s brothers in Mark 6:3, mean the Catholic church got it wrong?
 Be nice.

-Jesus’ brothers start giving Jesus advice on ministry because “even Jesus’ brothers didn’t have confidence in his judgment” (7:5).
-First Jesus’ mother tells him it’s time to show his stuff by turning water into wine at the wedding palooza in Cana.
+Jesus’s brothers start giving Jesus advice on ministry because “even Jesus’s brothers didn’t have confidence in his judgment” (John 7:5).
+First Jesus’s mother tells him it’s time to show his stuff by turning water into wine at the wedding palooza in Cana.
 Now his brothers tell him how high to jump: about 2,500 feet (760 m).
 That’s the elevation of the Jerusalem hill where the Temple once stood.
 Dome of the Rock, a Muslim shrine, sits there now.
 What do you make of his brothers advising him?